Gas Regulator Pressure – LPG Gas Pressure Regulator: LPG Gas Fittings and Connections

 LPG Gas Fittings and Connections: Gas Pigtail

-LPG gas fittings and connections include the “gas pigtail”, connecting the home gas bottles to a gas bottle changeover valve and the changeover valve is connected to the LPG pressure regulator.
+LPG gas fittings and connections include the “gas pigtail”, connecting the home gas bottles to a gas bottle changeover valve and the changeover valve is connected to the LPG gas pressure regulator.
 Gas pigtails are gas bottle fittings that can be made of solid copper, rubber or braided metal over a rubber interior.

 Copper is generally considered the best choice, as rubber and braided pigtails have a limited life span.

-Also, pigtails can catch or trap debris over time so they should be replaced any time the LPG gas regulator is replaced.
+Also, pigtails can catch or trap debris over time so they should be replaced any time the LPG gas pressure regulator is replaced.

 Pigtails are “flexible” and will absorb the shock of sudden movement or jarring, if the installation is accidentally bumped or moved out of place.

-Without the flexible LPG pressure regulator connection, the piping would be rigid and more susceptible to leaks caused by movement.
+Without the flexible LPG gas pressure regulator connection, the piping would be rigid and more susceptible to leaks caused by movement.

 Gas Bottle Changeover Valve